Chris-Abboud/fetch-reciept-processor/README.md

 Alternately, if you have nodejs and npm installed, you can simply `npm i` to install all dependencies, and then `npm start` to start the server.

-While running, you can use postman to interact with the server by sending a get requires to the url: `localhost:3000/reciepts/{id}/points` or post request to the url `localhost:3000/receipts/process` with the reciept as the body expressed as a JSON.
+While running, you can use postman to interact with the server by sending a get request to the url: `localhost:3000/reciepts/{id}/points` or post request to the url `localhost:3000/receipts/process` with the reciept as the body expressed as a JSON.

 I have also taken the time to create an automatic testing suite.